xpgram/advance-wars/src/00 - Todo List.md

   - [ ] What layer are they added to?
 Can they be simply frozen like other MapLayers?
 - [ ] Silo spending and graphic updating
   - [ ] While I'm there: what are the difficulties in getting tiles to swap to, say, a snow version of themselves?
 Just graphically.
+    - [ ] Map.changeTerrain(pos: Point, terrain: TerrainType)
+      This should handle the specifics.

 - [ ] ChooseMapTarget projects choosable tile space without validating map points.
   - [ ] On large maps, forgetting to validate the map.squareAt() you be plucking is veeery common.
 How can I prevent that mistake from being made?